-The classes in 2017 will include a full day Mock Arbitration hearing and this time it will be on the last day of the course.
+The classes in 2018 will include a full day Mock Arbitration hearing and for the second time it will be on the last day of the course.
 A Mock Arbitration is where the students take over the class for the day to participate in a simulated arbitration hearing.
 Some students play parties and witnesses including expert witnesses.
 Some are arbitrators on a panel of three and the rest play lawyers who question witnesses and make legal argument including opening and closing statements to the Arbitration Tribunal who attempt to control the proceedings with a gavel as their only weapon.
 Gavels are not used in Ontario Courts but they are used in Arbitration.
-The arbitrators give their decision with reasons the next morning at the final class.
+The arbitrators give their decision with oral reasons.
 The course instructor Murray Miskin provides critical feedback after the Mock Arbitration is over.
 Role assignments will be based on student requests and the instructors efforts at balancing the proceedings so either side has a good chance of winning the case.